(Sounds like I can't keep a job doesn't it? More like I can't stand a job.)

 I recently had a visitor to my apartment who said, (and I quote because I want you to understand how radiantly my ego was beaming when I heard these words…) “Your place is so clean… It smells so clean… One would never know that there are cats living here!”

 Fast forward in my story to early this morning.
-As soon as I awoke, I, with my superior sense of smell that must indicate that I am a Harvard graduate (Nooo), I smelled cat urine.
+As soon as I awoke, I, with my superior sense of smell that must indicate that I am a Harvard graduate with my nose in the air (Nooo), I smelled cat urine.